tumunu/vaults/README.md

 ## Overview

-Vaults is a comprehensive governance platform that addresses Microsoft's acknowledged gaps in Copilot oversight.
+Vaults is a governance platform that addresses Microsoft's acknowledged gaps in Copilot oversight.
 Built for enterprise administrators, CISOs, and compliance teams to monitor, govern, and audit Microsoft 365 Copilot usage across their organisation.

 ### Key Features